knkhattar/ticket-manager/README.txt

 	3. Derby DB
 	4. JUnit, Maven

-We will add requiremnts once this has been developed.
+We will add requirements once this has been developed.